CJL89/Traffic-Sign-Classifier/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the different signs are represented in the data set.

 (https://github.com/CJL89/Traffic-Sign-Classifier/blob/master/traffic_sing_histogram.png)